Face-to-Face

 Most members of the VPFO team use Microsoft Outlook to set meetings.
 There are a variety of meeting spaces (boardrooms, meeting rooms, etc.) available for booking in that platform.
 Some operational groups, like Facilities, rely on administrators to organize and gather front-line workers.

 Many groups in the VPFO have developed schedules of regular meetings to establish ongoing communication that you may be able to access — check with our senior leaders or their administrators for more information.
-Larger meeting rooms can be booked through the Central Booking Office website.

 Resources